-- Buzzing - Buzzing is probably an electrical issue.
+- Buzzing - Buzzing is likely an electrical issue.
 See our buzzing noise guide for more information.

 - Clicking - Clicking can indicate you have a loose part or that the fan is misaligned.
-You can check out more information in our clicking noise guide.
+You can find more information in our clicking noise guide.

-- Humming - Humming can be related to fan motor issues or a busted relay switch.
-Head to our humming noise guide for more information.
+- Humming - Humming can arise from fan motor issues or a busted relay switch.
+Check out our humming noise guide for more information.

-You can find additional information about prevalent air conditioning problems on energy.gov
+You can find more information about common air conditioning problems on energy.gov

-There are some cases where you can continue to run your AC, but you do so at your own risk.
-It's hard to answer this question without inspecting your system.
+There are a few cases where you can continue to run your AC, but you do so at your own risk.
+It's hard to answer this question without examining your system.

 When should I do something about the noise?